fakay96/coupon-core/README.md

 The `test` workflow fails if backend coverage drops below **90%**.
 Tests use SQLite databases by default so they can run locally without PostgreSQL.

+You can also run the tests inside containers using `run_tests.sh` which relies on `docker-compose`.
+This script starts the required services with dummy data, runs migrations and executes the full test suite with coverage.

 ## Continuous Integration

 All pull requests trigger the `test` workflow which runs the Python and